-Using the takeaways from the competitive analysis, I created a few low-fidelity wireframes to try and apply those concepts into the main screen on Order Manager.
+Using the takeaways from the competitive analysis, I created a few low-fidelity wireframes to try and apply those concepts into Order Manager.

 After settling on a direction, my next steps was to work with the design systems team, the Commerce Platform design team and the Orders team to conduct design reviews and flush out mockups and new components.

 Determining the different options a merchant can sort their orders by and the label text went through a few iterations.
 Collaborating with the User Research team, we decided that the main options were the order date and the fulfillment date.

 Since delivery orders are completed when the delivery driver gives the customer the order, the merchant cannot take action on the order in Order Manager and it must remain in the active state.
 There wasn't a disabled state but talking with the Design Systems team, we decided to translate the disabled state of the new design system in the meantime.